You recently noticed your dog suddenly smelling like a fish when playing with it.

 Their skin creases can accumulate yeast and dead cells.
 This results in a stinky, fishy stench.

+If your dog licks other dogs, there’s a chance of disease transmission.
 Pathogens can also form within your dog’s ears and nose.
-They are also likely to form all around the eyes and between the tips of their toes.
-If your dog licks other dogs, then there’s a chance of disease transmission.
+They are also likely to develop all around the eyes and between the tips of their toes.

-If your female dog smells musty, she could be suffering from yeast or microbial illness.
-Examine for any evidence of white and yellow secretion as a further symptom of illness.
-Many dogs suffer from ear ailments caused by excessive yeast and/or bacteria.
+Many dogs suffer from ear ailments caused by excessive yeast and bacteria.
+If your female dog smells musty, she could suffer from yeast or microbial illness.
+Examine for any evidence of white and yellow secretion as a further disease symptom.

 Carbs must be kept to a minimum in your dog’s total calorie intake.
 This can be advantageous.
 However, a complete bath with hot water and specific dog shampoos is the best treatment.

-Some specialized dog shampoo that we can recommend are given below:
+Some specialized dog shampoos that we can recommend are given below:

-The dog shampoos that we’re recommending have been tested by dog groomers world wide.
-As a result, you can use them on your dogs too without worrying too much.
+The dog shampoos we’re recommending have been tested by dog groomers worldwide.
+As a result, you can use them on your dogs without worrying too much.

 Reason 4: Urinary Tract Infection (UTI)

-If your dog’s pee smells fishy, he or she may have a urinary tract infection (UTI).
+If your dog’s pee smells fishy, it may have a urinary tract infection (UTI).
 This illness inside the urinary tract can create an overgrowth of bacteria.
 It would help if you took your dog to the clinic because this results in a foul odor.

 UTIs cause dogs to pee repeatedly since they have difficulties maintaining it.
 This can produce pain and distress while urinating.
 Thus your dog may howl in pain when peeing in severe cases of UTIs.
 There could also be bleeding in the urine.

 If you discover that your dog’s urine stinks unusually strong, take her to the clinic.
-Your companion will be carefully investigated by your vet.
+Your vet will carefully investigate your companion.
 They would then perform a urinalysis and maybe a blood culture.

 If an issue is found, medications will be sanctioned to treat it.
 You’ll need to get medical attention when it becomes a recurring issue.

-Then your dog may need to have X-rays and/or ultrasound performed.
+Then your dog may need to have X-rays and ultrasounds performed.
 This will be done so to aid in the diagnosis of the ailment.

-Here are 4 common reasons for the problem and we tried to give a solution for every reason.
+Here are four common reasons for the problem, and we tried to give a solution for every reason.
 Try to work accordingly.

-Answer: In this case your dog will constantly scratch his rear.
-If your pet’s testicles are overburdened, he or she may emit a foul, strong odor.
-Patches of the reddish substance may appear in locations wherever your dog has sat.
+If your pet’s testicles are overburdened, they may emit a foul, pungent odor.
+Patches of the reddish substance may appear wherever your dog has sat.
+In this case, your dog will constantly scratch his rear.

-Answer: Whilst regularity of bathing varies from dog to dog.
-A decent rule of thumb is to clean your dog once every 4 weeks, according to Petco.
-This will assist to maintain their skin texture fresh.
+Whilst regularity of bathing varies from dog to dog.
+According to Petco, a decent rule of thumb is to clean your dog once every four weeks.
+This will assist in maintaining their skin texture fresh.

-Answer: It is normal for dogs to cover their aroma with mud, corpses, and dung.
-If your dog moves around and bumps on everything it’s trying to reclaim its individual odors.
+It is usual for dogs to cover their aroma with mud, corpses, and dung.
+If your dog moves around and bumps on everything, it’s trying to reclaim its odors.

-We hope our article on why does my dog smell like fish answered all the doubts you had.
+I hope our article on why your dog smells like fish answers all your doubts.

 You see, your dogs smelling like fish have medical reasons and solutions.
-Through visits to the vet and proper care, the fish smells can be eradicated.
+The fish smells can be eradicated through visits to the vet and proper care.

 Have a good day!